muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 There may be multiple paths (or sub-path(s)) carried in the label stack, for each path (or sub-path), there may be a corresponding Path Segment carried.
 A use case can be found in Section 4.

-In addition, adding a PSID to a label stack will increase the depth of the label stack, the PSID should be accounted when considering Maximum SID Depth (MSD){{RFC8992}}.

 # PSID Allocation and Distribution